Heart Transplant Teens Form Bonds At Retreat

 The teens took part in Joe DiMaggio Children’s Hospital’s Spring 2017 Biannual Pediatric Heart Transplant Teen Retreat.

-The event, organized by members of the hospital's pediatric heart transplant team, gathers the teens twice a year so they could share experiences, learn about exercise and nutrition and ease their transition into adult cardiac care.
+The event, organized by members of the hospital's Pediatric Heart Transplant program team, gathers the teens twice a year so they could share experiences, learn about exercise and nutrition and ease their transition into adult cardiac care.

 “The theme for this event is health and wellness,” said Pediatric Heart Transplant Coordinator, Megan Zakrzewski, ARNP.
 “While we will always be around to help them with their transition and care, here they learn how to take over their ownership of their health and wellness and how to advocate for themselves.”